ErwVal/portfolio/README.md

 ## Live version

 To see this app hosted go to: https://erwin-valdez.herokuapp.com
+NOTE: If the website does not render correctly, simply refresh the page.

 ## Screenshot